 #1 Competitiveness in getting into schools for gifted pupils

-#2 Competitiveness in class
+#2 Competitiveness in Classrooms

-Unlike gifted high schools, studying in a high-quality university can help students to be employed by large companies much easier than low-ranking universities.
-Subsequently, every single high school pupil learns tremendously hard so that they will have a chance to study in first-rate universities.
+Unlike gifted high schools, studying in a high-quality university can help students be employed by large companies much easier than low-ranking universities.
+Subsequently, every single high school pupil studies tremendously hard so that they will have a chance to study in first-rate universities.

-Even though the fact that our education system is competitive may help to motivate pupils to study harder, as a student in this country, I think that if we have a chance to change our education system, we can reduce the competitiveness in our system without making students lazy in some ways.
+Even though the fact that our education system is competitive may help to motivate pupils to study harder, as a student in this country.
+I think that if we have a chance to change our education system, we can reduce the competitiveness in our system and if we did this, then students would not become lazy.